w3f/polkadot-wiki/docs/learn/learn-bridges.md

 Receiving messages on {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} from an external, non-parachain blockchain can be possible through a Substrate pallet.
 The Substrate instance can then be deployed to {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}
-either as a system-level parachain (native extension to the core Polkadot software) or as a community-operated parachain.
+either as a system-level parachain (native extension to the core
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} software) or as a community-operated parachain.

 An example of a bridge that would strictly use bridge pallets would be a Kusama `<->` Polkadot bridge, since both use parachains based on Substrate.